World of Lucid Dreaming

 The Cortisol Circadian Rhythm

 The other secret ingredient is the 'fight or flight' hormone called cortisol.
 Cortisol is depleted throughout the day but then surges back in the early morning in preparation to wake you up.
-The interplay between cortisol and melatonin creates THE ideal sweet spot for OBEs in the early morning.

-This sweet spot is between around 4am and 5:30am.
-During the sweet spot relaxation is easy because of relatively high melatonin levels and you've been relaxed for several hours during sleep.
 Alertness is easy because cortisol brings with it a rush of two other stimulants called epinephrine and norepinephrin.
 These stimulants are meant to help wake you up but you can use them for dream alertness instead.

-The Worst Time For OBEs
+...And The Worst Time For OBEs?

 At bedtime you're low on cortisol and melatonin.
 By the time you've relaxed enough to fall asleep your cortisol levels are so low you have virtually no chance of regaining lucidity.